ummadiviany/pds_assignment2/README.md

 3. Tasks can be completed in any order.
 Partial credit will be given for completed tasks.
 4. The assignment submission is handled via GitHub Classroom.
 5. Late submissions will not be accepted.
+6. Any hint of plagiarism will lead to 100% penalty without any further notice.

 ### Evaluation Policy
 1. The submissions will be evaluated based on the correctness of the code.